gl-inet/docs3.x/docs/tutorials/wireguard_server.md

 * The port you are using for WireGuard Server is blocked by the Internet Service Provider, change to another port, or contact the Internet Service Provider.
 * Some countries/resions may block the VPN connection.

-## WireGuard App Support
+## WireGuard Client App

-You can also use WireGuard App on other devices with various OS.
+We can use another GL.iNet router as WireGuard Client, or use their official app on other devices with various OS.

 - Please refer to WireGuard Official Website: [https://www.wireguard.com/install](https://www.wireguard.com/install){target="_blank}